 You may have a few questions now.
 Is the Loupe System worth it and is the Loupe System worth the hype?

 Pricing and difference

 There are two models of the loupe and each divided further into magnification.
+Moreover, there has also been a price increase from January 2020.
 The models are as follows:

 Each models have a 3x, 6x and 10x magnification and all in similar pricing.
 I previously inquired before about discounts, but there’s no plans for that to maintain the low pricing.

 I asked the creator what would best for me and he explained the difference of each.